hoanghaihcmut/robust-index/README.md

-# Computing the Robust Indices of Quasiconvex Functions
+# On the robustness of quasiconvex functions
 N.N.
 Hai, P.T.
 An and N.H.
 Hai

 ## Abstract:
-A real function defined on a nonempty and convex $\mathcal{D}\subset\mathbb{R}^n$, which remains quasiconvex under small linear perturbations, is robustly quasiconvex.
-The supremum of norms of these linear perturbations is said to be the robust index of the function.
-In this article, we present the relationships between the robust index of a quasiconvex function on $\mathcal{D}$ and its robust index on line segments contained in $\mathcal{D}$.
-The closure of the set of linear perturbations above is proved.
-Additionally, approximation algorithms for computing the robust index of quasiconvex functions on a compact and convex set $\mathcal{D}\subset\mathbb{R}^n$ are presented.
-Some examples of computing the robust index of some quasiconvex functions are shown.
+A robustly quasiconvex function on a nonempty convex subset $\mathcal{D}$ of $\mathbb{R}^n$ is a quasiconvex function that remains quasiconvex under small linear perturbations on $\mathcal{D}$.
+The robustness index of the function on $\mathcal{D}$ is defined as the supremum of norms of these linear perturbations.
+In this article, we prove the set of the above linear perturbations is closed.
+Some algorithms for approximating the computation of the robustness index of quasiconvex functions on a subset $\mathcal{D}$ of $\mathbb{R}^n$ are presented, where $\mathcal{D}$ is nonempty, convex, and compact.
+Moreover, some numerical examples of finding the robustness index for some quasiconvex functions and an application of the robustness index in healthcare are given.

 ## Implementation:
 We implement the algorithms to compute the robust index for some quasiconvex functions.